 Meggan is the General Manager of the Game Developers Conference events and is responsible for the production, content, and integrity of the event.
 She is the liaison between the GDC and its group of industry advisors and maintains close ties to both the developer and publisher communities.
 Before joining the Game Developers Conference full-time, she was director of operations for CMP Media, a division of United Business Media (UBM), managing operational production of over a dozen International event properties.

-Prior to ToR, Caryl was an Executive Producer at KIXEYE and ngmoco:) where she was responsible for building and managing iPhone and iPad applications as fun and profitable games and services.
-Earlier in her video games career, Caryl was a Senior Producer at EA/Maxis and worked on The Sims, SimCity and Spore franchises as the Lead Online Producer.
-And way back in the first dot-com boom, she worked at a variety of internet start-ups managing online communities and content websites starting back in '95.
-She even worked for a company that made Enterprise Business Software at one point, but what's the fun in that?
+Prior to Telltale, Caryl was the Founder of Tower of Robots Consulting in San Francisco, California providing production and project management services to both game and app developers.
+During the rise of mobile gaming, Caryl was an executive producer at KIXEYE and ngmoco:) where she was responsible for building and managing iPhone and iPad applications as fun and profitable games and services.
+And earlier in her video games career, Caryl was a senior producer at EA/Maxis and worked on The Sims, SimCity and Spore franchises as the lead online producer.

 She's spoken internationally about a range of topics including: Running a Live Mobile Game, Lessons Learned Making a Social Game for Facebook and Putting User-Generated Content to Work in Video Games.